sodadata/docs/_includes/scan-output.md

 A fourth state, **warn**, is something you can explicitly configure for individual checks.
 See [Add alert configurations]({% link soda-cl/optional-config.md %}#add-alert-configurations).

-The scan results appear in your Soda Library command-line interface (CLI) and the latest result appears in the **Checks** dashboard in Soda Cloud.
+If you are using the Soda Library command-line interface (CLI), the scan results appear in the command-line scan output, and the latest result appears in the **Checks** dashboard in Soda Cloud.

 ```shell
 Soda Library 1.0.x